Abstract: We consider the problem of decomposing arbitrary

 where K' = −9, so that our algorithm is within an

-additive constant of optimal for z-rotations.
-For an arbitrary
+additive constant of optimal for certain z-rotations.
+For an

 Abstract: We prove that a unitary matrix has an exact representation over the Clifford+T gate set with local ancillas if and only if its entries are in the ring ℤ[1/√2,i].
 Moreover, we show that one ancilla always suffices.
 These facts were conjectured by Kliuchnikov, Maslov, and Mosca.
 We obtain an algorithm for synthesizing a exact Clifford+T circuit from any such n-qubit operator.
 We also characterize the Clifford+T operators that can be represented without ancillas.